CHAMP1

-Chromosome alignment-maintaining phosphoprotein 1 (CHAMP1) also known as zinc finger protein 828 (ZNF828) is a protein that in humans is encoded by the CHAMP1 gene.
-CHAMP1 is a key component of a protein complex that has a role in facilitating homology-directed repair of DNA.
+Chromosome alignment-maintaining phosphoprotein 1 (CHAMP1), also known as zinc finger protein 828 (ZNF828), is a protein that in humans is encoded by the CHAMP1 gene.
+In the earlier literature the protein was referred to as CAMP, and the gene carries the aliases C13orf8 (chromosome 13 open reading frame 8) and ZNF828.
+CHAMP1 was first characterized as a regulator of kinetochore–microtubule attachment during mitosis, and is also a component of a heterochromatin-associated complex that promotes homology-directed repair (HDR) of DNA.